ASWINBABUKV/Cloud-Practitioner/AWS/EKS/README.md

 ![Screenshot 2024-02-23 004955](https://github.com/ASWINBABUKV/Cloud-Practitioner/assets/137376192/f1a666ea-63f7-4c4b-8966-def9ea1fd78e)

 1. Create a VPC for the EKS Cluster using the Cloud Formation Template

+    _VPC stands for virtual private cloud._ Create a separate VPC for the EKS Cluster.
+We can use a cloud formation template for creating the VPC.
+CloudFormation template provides a standardized and automated way to create a VPC suitable for hosting Amazon EKS clusters

 - Go to AWS Cloud Formation Service
 - Create a stack
-- Template is ready
+- Template is ready (since we are using a pre-defined template)
-- Give the S3 URL
+- Specify the S3 URL
 ```bash
   https://s3.us-west-2.amazonaws.com/amazon-eks/cloudformation/2020-10-29/amazon-eks-vpc-private-subnets.yaml
 ```
-- Enter Stack Name -> EKSVCCloudFormation
+- Enter Stack Name -> EKSVPCCloudFormation
 - Create Stack

-_VPC stands for virtual private cloud._
+  Why VPC?

+  In the context of Amazon EKS, a VPC is required to provide networking infrastructure for the Kubernetes cluster.
+It enables communication between EKS control plane components, worker nodes, and other AWS services.
+The VPC also allows you to configure networking policies, such as pod-to-pod communication.

+  The provided CloudFormation template (amazon-eks-vpc-private-subnets.yaml) is a YAML file that defines the resources needed to create a VPC suitable for hosting an Amazon EKS cluster.
+This template sets up a VPC with private subnets across multiple Availability Zones.

+  Parameter section -> It's like how big your VPC should be.

+  VpcBlock -> The CIDR range for the VPC, which defines the IP address range for the VPC.

+  Resources Section -> This section lists all the things we're going to create in our virtual network.
+  - InternetGateway: An internet gateway attached to the VPC to enable outbound internet access for resources within the VPC.
+  - VPCGatewayAttachment: Attachment of the internet gateway to the VPC.
+  - PublicRouteTable: Route table for public subnets.
+  - PrivateRouteTable01, PrivateRouteTable02: Route tables for private subnets in different Availability Zones.
+  - NatGateway01, NatGateway02: NAT gateways for private subnets in each Availability Zone to enable internet access for resources in private subnets.
+  - PublicSubnet01, PublicSubnet02: Public subnets in different Availability Zones.
+  - PrivateSubnet01, PrivateSubnet02: Private subnets in different Availability Zones.

+  Outputs Section -> This section defines the outputs of the CloudFormation stack
+  - SubnetIds: IDs of all subnets created within the VPC.
+  - SecurityGroups: Security group for controlling communication between the EKS control plane and worker nodes.
+  - VpcId: ID of the VPC created by the stack.

+  Explanation of what this does?

+  - The template creates a VPC with specified CIDR blocks and divides it into public and private subnets across multiple Availability Zones.
+  - Public subnets have internet access through an internet gateway, while private subnets use NAT gateways for outbound internet access.
+  - Route tables are configured to route traffic appropriately between the subnets and the internet.
+  - Security groups are defined to control inbound and outbound traffic between resources within the VPC.
+  - The outputs provide information such as subnet IDs and VPC IDs for use in other CloudFormation templates or scripts.

-2. Create an IAM (Identity and Access Management) Role in AWS
+2. Create an IAM (Identity and Access Management) Role to create an EKS Cluster

+The IAM role is needed to tell Amazon EKS who is allowed to do what within the system.
+It is like a set of rules that ensure only the right people (or services) have access to the right parts of Amazon EKS, keeping everything safe and organized.

 - Go to IAM Service
+- Click "Roles" in the left-hand navigation pane
 - Create Role
 - Entity Type -> AWS service
-- Usecase -> EKS -> EKS Cluster
+- Choose the Use Case -> EKS -> EKS Cluster
+- Attach policies -> Search for and attach the below policy.
+This policy provides necessary permissions for managing EKS resources such as creating and managing clusters.
 ```bash
   AmazonEKSClusterPolicy
 ```
 - Role Name -> EKSCLusterRole
 - Create Role

-3. By using the VPC and Role, create EKS Cluster (Control Plane)
+3. Create EKS Cluster (Control Plane)
 - Go to EKS Service
-- Create a Cluster with name EKS-Cluster
+- Create a Cluster with the name EKS-Cluster
-- Give the role as EKSCLusterRole
+- Give the role as EKSCLusterRole (Select the IAM role that we created earlier for the EKS cluster's control plane)
 - Use the custom VPC
 - Security group related to VPC should be selected
 - Cluster endpoint access -> Public and Private